Cytomegalovirus (CMV) Infection

 Drugs used to treat CMV retinitis in induction and maintenance regimens include

-Cidofovir therapy consists of 5 mg/kg IV once/wk (induction) for 2 wk, followed by a similar dose every other week for maintenance.
-Efficacy is similar to ganciclovir or foscarnet.
+Efficacy of cidofovir is similar to that of ganciclovir or foscarnet.
 Significant adverse effects, including renal failure, limit its use.
 Cidofovir may cause iritis or ocular hypotony (intraocular pressure ≤ 5 mm Hg).
 The potential for nephrotoxicity can be reduced by giving probenecid and prehydration with each dose.
 However, the adverse effects of probenecid, including rash, headache, and fever, may be significant enough to prevent its use.

 Prophylaxis or preemptive treatment (actively monitoring patients by viral load and giving antiviral drugs to those with evidence of infection) is effective for preventing CMV disease in solid organ or hematopoietic cell transplant recipients infected with CMV and at risk of CMV disease.
 Drugs used include ganciclovir, valganciclovir, and foscarnet.

 Sixty to 90% of adults have latent CMV infection.